 Can you imagine a more alluring and non-conventional place than Japan?
-With a population of over 13 million, Japan is home to the world’s biggest mega metropolis on the planet: Tokyo.
-A city of colour, jumbo ads and funky fashion trends, Tokyo is a mesmerising city, which is sure to steal your heart and make you addicted to its food.
+With a population of over 13 million, Japan is home to the world’s biggest mega-metropolis on the planet: Tokyo.
+A city of colour, jumbo ads and funky fashion trends, Tokyo is a mesmerizing city, which is sure to steal your heart and make you addicted to its food.

 As you might have guessed, Tokyo doesn’t come cheap, in fact, for many years the Japanese capital has been known to be one of the most expensive places on Earth.
 Worry not, there are tricks and tips on how to travel to Japan on a budget and really make the most out of your trip.

 To get cheap flights to Japan, you have to avoid visiting during peak seasons.
 This means avoiding the cherry blossom festival (sakura) in early April and the autumn foliage (koyo) in mid to late Autumn.

 Early December and late May are great options for a trip to Japan.
 Not only you get cheaper prices, but fewer tourists around too.
 It’s good to remember that December can get cold, but really beautiful as the country starts getting ready for the winter celebrations.
 Japan doesn’t celebrate Christmas in the traditional way, which means the shops are not more packed than usual and there is no holiday rush.
 In fact, December in Japan is serene and beautiful, with a chilled atmosphere and beautiful lights throughout the city.

 May can get a bit rainy, but hot.
 As summer approaches, Japan becomes humid, so if high temperatures are not your thing, better to plan for the winter.

 Search Whole Month to find the cheapest time to visit Japan